-Woman-Owned Australian X-Hemp Raises $1M via Crowdfunding
+Woman-Owned X-Hemp Raises $1M via Crowdfunding

 X-Hemp founder Andi Lucas poses in her hemp processing facility with her father in the background.
 Photo courtesy of X-Hemp.